esphome/esphome-docs/components/binary_sensor/ble_presence.rst

 Please note that devices that show a ``RANDOM`` address type in the logs cannot be used for MAC address based tracking, since their MAC-address periodically changes.
 Instead you can create a BLE beacon, set a unique 16 bit, 32 bit or 128 bit Service UUID and track your device based on that.
-Make sure you don't pick a [GATT Service UUID](https://www.bluetooth.com/specifications/gatt/services/), otherwise generic services might give you incorrect tracking results.
+Make sure you don't pick a .. _GATT Service UUID: https://www.bluetooth.com/specifications/gatt/services/, otherwise generic services might give you incorrect tracking results.